ZeitOnline/zeit.content.quiz/src/zeit/content/quiz/browser/README.txt

 >>> browser.getControl('Text').value
 '<p>test</p>er\r\n'

-We note that the answer view does not have a check-in link either:
+We note that the answer view does not have a check-in link either[#browsing-location]_:

 >>> browser.getLink('Checkin')
 Traceback (most recent call last):